jakartaee/validation-spec/README.md

 The tests of the TCK are based on assertions representing sentences and phrases in this specification.
-The `role` attribute is used to mark those text elements (`<para>`, `phrase` etc.) of the specification which shall lead to an assertion in the TCK.
+The `role` attribute is used to mark those text elements (`<para>`, `phrase` etc.) of the specification which leads to an assertion in the TCK.
 The following values are allowed:

-* `tck-testable`: The tagged element shall be represented by a testable assertion in the TCK
+* `tck-testable`: The tagged element must be represented by a testable assertion in the TCK
-* `tck-not-testable`: The tagged element shall be represented by a non-testable assertion in the TCK (e.g. assertions regarding thread safety)
+* `tck-not-testable`: The tagged element must be represented by a non-testable assertion in the TCK (e.g. assertions regarding thread safety)
-* `tck-ignore`: The tagged element shall be excluded when creating a TCK assertion for an outer element.
+* `tck-ignore`: The tagged element must be excluded when creating a TCK assertion for an outer element.
 Can be used to exlude explanatory phrases contained in a `para` marked as `tck-testable`.
-* `tck-needs-update`: The tagged element shall be marked with a note in the TCK audit file saying that the tests for this assertion need to be updated, e.g. due to a spec update.
+* `tck-needs-update`: The tagged element must be mark with a note in the TCK audit file saying that the tests for this assertion need to be updated, e.g. due to a spec update.
 Can be used together with `tck-testable` and `tck-not-testable`: `<para role="tck-testable tck-needs-update">`.